 The AC stop leak additive contains a sticky glue like substance that finds it's way into a small leaking area to seal it up.
 Most car air conditioning systems have an orifice tube that is by its very definition a small hole that meters Freon.
 Cars and trucks can also use an expansion valve to meter refrigerant.

 If you load it up with stop leak and don't run it long enough, you can plug this hole and the air will never get cold until you replace the clogged component.
 The other thing about the 4 ounce can of FJC car AC stop leak is it contains a red dye that you don't need a UV detector to see.

 I do prefer the UV systems and I'll get into that below.
-But for under $10 you can give a 4 ounce shot of stop leak a try and if you have a leak, maybe you can try to find it by searching down the red dye.
+However, for a reasonable amount you can give a 4-6 ounce shot of stop leak plus dye combination a try.
+If you have a leak, maybe you can try to find it by searching down the red spots.
 With that said, running the vehicle and driving it helps to distribute both the dye and leak sealer through the system.
 It's an important step that should not be skipped.

 How much do you put in?
-Well a lot of people say that the 4 ounces is not enough to find a leak.
+Well a lot of people say that the 4-6 ounces is not enough to find or seal a leak.
 This is a good point.
 It actually depends on the total capacity of your air conditioning system.
 The newer systems only hold about a pound.
-Vehicles from the 90s through 2010 use a pound and a half of Freon when they're fully charged.
-In this case 4 ounces is enough.
+Vehicles from the 90s through 2010 use a pound and a half of Freon when fully charged.
+In this case 6 ounces is enough.